How to drive the unpaved road to Blue Jay Hill in New Mexico?

-Blue Jay Hill is a high mountain peak at an elevation of 3,182m (10,439ft) above sea level, located in Taos County, northern New Mexico.
-While it sits below the state's highest summits, it remains one of the highest roads in New Mexico, offering a challenging off-road experience within the Carson National Forest.
+Blue Jay Hill is a high mountain peak at an elevation of 3,182m (10,439ft) above sea level, located in Taos County, in the US state of New Mexico.
+It’s one of the highest roads in New Mexico.

 Where is Blue Jay Hill?